 An income Tax rebate is available in case the Taxpayer is a resident Individual who is below 80 years and whose taxable income is less than Rs 5 Lakh.

 Who are not eligible for Income Tax Rebate?

 Difference between ‘’ Deduction’’ and “Exemption”

-What are the useful Income Tax Exemptions for salaried individual?
+What are the useful Income Tax Exemptions for salaried individuals?

-House Rent allowance given by employer to employee.
+House Rent Allowance is given by the employer to the employee.
 As per the Income Tax Act, the portion of HRS is exempted from the tax

 Special allowance also is given by the employee in which certain parts of the amount is exempted from tax provided the vacation was within India

 Employees are also eligible for the leaves they serve in an organization.
 If they do claim leaves, then they can also encash these leaves.
 When leave encashment takes place they serve as an organization.
 The amount received as an encashment of leaves can also be claimed as an exemption